What are SMA Connectors?

 How to Specify

 For proper product selection, consider maximum operating frequency and operational parameters such as levels of vibration, shock, minimum and maximum temperatures, and any additional needs, such as special testing for hi-rel or space/SATCOM applications.
 At microwave frequencies, mechanical differences affect electrical performance.
-Pretty gold-over-nickel plated SMAs belie the fact that the housing is made of relatively soft brass and the nickel underplate is needed to help prevent corrosion from showing up.
-Higher performance SMAs often use more expensive stainless steel housings, but the application may not need this.
+Gold-over-nickel plated SMAs belie the fact that the housing is made of relatively soft brass and the nickel underplate is needed to help prevent corrosion from showing up.
+Higher performance SMAs often use more expensive stainless steel housings, but not every application needs this.

 Design Notes